 But Semple wasn’t done.
 Semple’s sphere of art includes the creation of very color-y colors — the pinkest pink, the greenest green, the yellowest yellow.
 And, he figured, if Kapoor wasn’t going to share his access to the blackest black, a fair mode of retribution would be to do that exact opposite.
 Semple would share his colors with everyone who would fork over the $5 or so fee — everyone except Kapoor.

-SInce then, the tensions has cooled a bit, but not entirely; Kapoor is still the exclusive licensee of Vantablack and Semple’s website still restricts purchases based on whether you are, or know, Kapoor.
+Since then, the tensions have cooled a bit, but not entirely; Kapoor is still the exclusive licensee of Vantablack, and Semple’s website (as of 2017) still restricts purchases based on whether you are, or know, Kapoor.
 So for now, Vantablack and the pinkest pink won’t mix, at least not officially.

 From the Archives: The Case of the Missing Magenta: The color that’s missing from the rainbow — and why.